marnixnaber/Irissometry/README.md

 Please cite our work in case you use our implementation!

 # Reference:
-Naber, M., & Strauch, C. (2022).
+Strauch, C., & Naber, M. (Submitted).
 Irissometry: effects of pupil size on iris elasticity measured with video-based feature tracking.
 Investigative Ophthalmology and Vision Sciences.

 # Info for videos:
 Make sure that the videos do not display black borders at the edge of the frame